-The Task Force believes that no action is necessary relative to Part 1619 at this time, except in connection with possible amendment of Part 1600.
+The Task Force believes that no action is necessary relative to Part 1619 at this time.

 45 CFR Part 1620 - Priorities in Use of Resources

 Part 1620 requires recipients to adopt written priorities regarding the types of cases and matters to which the recipient will devote its resources and provides guidance to recipients on the factors to be used in developing the required priorities.
 The regulations require that the priorities be reviewed annually and provide for reporting (both the recipient's governing board and to LSC) on compliance with the priority policy and the review of priorities.
 Adopted in its final form in 1997, Part 1620 implements a prohibition first contained in the FY 1996 appropriations legislation which prohibits recipients from expending resources on activities outside their specific priorities.
 The regulation had not been amended since it became final.